psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 comments: true
 ---

-This post will help you to start building a Scala applications with ZIO.
+This post will help you to start building Scala applications with ZIO.

 Today there is lots of libraries in Scala ecosystem, which promise to improve your efficiency.
 I wrote this post in order to help you to start with the new guy in the neighborhood - [ZIO](https://zio.dev/).